-Three entities, all non-profits, currently aim to help Pine Bluff strengthen, whether through broad, city-wide revitalization or targeted economic development: Go Forward Pine Bluff, Pine Bluff Rising, and Delta Rhythm ‘n’ Bayous.
+Three entities, all non-profits, currently aim to help Pine Bluff strengthen, whether through broad, city-wide revitalization or targeted economic growth and eventual economic development: Go Forward Pine Bluff, Pine Bluff Rising, and Delta Rhythm ‘n’ Bayous.
 These entities, their major goals, and progress are described here.

 ◊ Go Forward Pine Bluff ◊

 Entity and Key Members: Task force established and funded by Simmons Foundation, a nonprofit affiliated with Simmons Bank.
 Operated with donation from the bank to this foundation for the purpose of establishing this task force.
 Task Force Chair Mary Pringos; Committee/Pillar Supervisor Carla Martin; task force members comprised of 100 Pine Bluff residents.
 Other key individuals: George Makris, Simmons Bank Chief Executive Officer; Tommy May, Simmons Foundation Chair; and consultants at UALR’s Institute for Economic Advancement (IEA), hired to facilitate research and guide this large task force that operated for well over a year.
 The history of this task force and its logo, designed by Aisha Shelton, have been covered by the Pine Bluff Commercial.

 Information/Contact: Twitter handle @GoForwardPB

 Goals: To provide recommendations to the City of Pine Bluff for revitalizing according to each of four pillars: government/infrastructure, economic development, education, and quality of life.
 More specifically, to research Pine Bluff’s strengths and weaknesses, causes of problems, and strategies for dealing with those problems.

 Progress/Results: Recommendations for revitalization of Pine Bluff, made to the city of Pine Bluff’s elected officials and residents; scheduled follow-up with residents.
 Examples listed below: